0xblockbard/aptos-crowd/README.md

 # AptosCrowd

+***A decentralised opensource crowdfunding platform for the Aptos community***

-AptosCrowd is a decentralised crowdfunding platform that implements both the Flexible (Keep-It-All) and Fixed (All-Or-Nothing) crowdfunding models, as popularised by Indiegogo.
+Designed for creators, developers, and indie makers alike, AptosCrowd is a decentralised crowdfunding platform that implements both the Flexible (Keep-It-All) and Fixed (All-Or-Nothing) crowdfunding models, as popularised by Indiegogo.

 The most significant benefits of a decentralised crowdfunding platform are greater transparency and fee efficiency.
 With no intermediaries involved, it becomes easier to ensure that funds are spent appropriately and to track them if necessary.